hemantksingh/messup-learn/fundamentals/platform/DevOps and Delivery.md

 * measure your return (or quantify the value) on investment in DevOps automation
 * identify opportunities to improve efficiency in software delivery capabilities

-The [devops metrics](https://docs.aws.amazon.com/solutions/latest/devops-monitoring-dashboard-on-aws/devops-metrics-list.html) are similar to the DORA metrics that include measuring:
+The [devops metrics](https://docs.aws.amazon.com/solutions/latest/devops-monitoring-dashboard-on-aws/devops-metrics-list.html) are similar to the DORA metrics.
+DORA has five keys since 2021:

-* lead time
+* lead time for changes
 * deployment frequency
-* mean time to restore (MTTR).
-RTO is time taken to recover from a disaster whereas MTTR is time taken to restore a service post an incident, therefore RTO will normally be higher than MTTR.
+* failed deployment recovery time (called mean time to restore, MTTR, until the 2023 report).
+Do not confuse it with RTO: RTO is an agreed maximum time to restore after a disaster, set in advance, whereas MTTR is a measured mean over real incidents.
-* change fail percentage
+* change failure rate
+* reliability (added in 2021)

 Although there is value in understanding where a team is spending time, whether it be on product innovation or keeping the lights on, the above metrics measure a specific part of the value stream - the engineering effort.
 Just measuring the number of deployments per day, number of incidents, number of work in progress items in isolation of the wider business context can be an exercise in vanity.
 To measure the end-to-end flow of a software value stream, [flow metrics](https://www.leanix.net/en/wiki/vsm/flow-metrics#introduction) can be used alongside DORA metrics.